xylabs/sdk-meta-server-nodejs/README.md

 [![codeclimate-badge][]][codeclimate-link]
 [![snyk-badge][]][snyk-link]

-> The XYO Foundation provides this source code available in our efforts to advance the understanding of the XYO Procotol and its possible uses.
+> The XYO Foundation provides this source code available in our efforts to
+> advance the understanding of the XYO Protocol and its possible uses.

 ## Table of Contents